kzingler/kzingler.github.io/about.md

 ---
 My name is Kailee Zingler.

+In fall 2021, I became a part-time Law Student at DePaul University.
+My expected graduation date is June 2025.

 As of February 2020, I am now the Senior Compliance Administrator for the University of Chicago's [University Research Administration](https://ura.uchicago.edu) conflict of interest team.
 Here, I manage a variety of compliance tasks relating to financial conflicts of interest, conflicts of commitment, and foreign influence on university research.
 I create and maintain professional relationships with diverse group of 2.000+ investigators across UChicago.
 I am responsible for keeping up with foreign influence federal rules and regulations.